PMArkive/sourcemod-nt-competitive-clantag-updater/README.md

 ## Cvars
 * `sm_competitive_clantag_mode`: Operation mode.
 0: disabled, 1: only manual "sm_team" clantag setting, 2: only automatic clantag setting, 3: allow both manual and automatic clantag setting.
 Default: `3`
 * `sm_competitive_clantag_cfg_file`: Clantags config file name.
 Relative to SourceMod's "configs" folder.
 Must exist.
 Changing this value will force a clantags config reload.
+Useful to modify if you're running multiple competitions with unique clantag configs for each.
 Default: `clantags.cfg`

 ## User commands:
 * `sm_team`: If "sm_competitive_clantag_mode" allows manual team setting, this can be used to manually set your team's name.